-The direct and indirect effects associated with some of the alternatives are expected to extend beyond the Project construction limits (R-129-210 to R-138+551) due to potential updrift and downdrift impacts to the shoreline from the groins and the addition of sand to the littoral system.
-The updrift and downdrift impacts are included in the impact analysis and are also included as part of the Study Area (R-127 to R-141+586).
-For those aspects of the affected environment which can be assessed in an area-specific context (i.e., sea turtle nesting habitat, dune vegetation, nearshore hardbottom), the geographic scope of direct and indirect effects analysis includes the Project Area as well as adjacent areas to the north and south and the nearshore marine environment which may be impacted by the evaluated alternatives.
+The direct and indirect effects associated with some of the alternatives are expected to extend beyond the Project construction limits due to potential downdrift impacts to the shoreline from the groins and the addition of sand to the littoral system.
+For those aspects of the affected environment which can be assessed in an area-specific context (i.e., turtle nesting habitat, dune vegetation, nearshore hardbottom), the geographic scope of direct and indirect effects analysis includes the Project Area as well as adjacent areas to the north and south and the nearshore marine environment which may be impacted by the evaluated alternatives.
 The resource and anticipated effect is specifically identified in the sections below.

 For a project-specific analysis, it is often sufficient to analyze effects within the immediate area of the proposed action.
-When analyzing the contribution of this proposed action to cumulative effects, the geographic boundaries of the analysis almost always should be expanded (CEQ, 1997).
-In order to assess the cumulative effects of the proposed Project, the geographic scope of this analysis includes the areas between South Lake Worth Inlet (Boynton Beach Inlet) and just north of the Lake Worth Inlet (Port of Palm Beach Inlet) and includes: (1) the northern limit of North Borrow Area 1 (NBA1), approximately 2 miles north of Lake Worth Inlet; (2) the offshore extent is located at the eastern edge of NBA1, within water depths between 40 and 60 feet approximately 2,500 feet offshore of Singer Island; (3) the southern extent is located at South Lake Worth Inlet (R-151;); and (4) the inland (western) extent includes the routes from potential upland mines to the Project Area (see Figures 2-7 and 3-1).
+When analyzing the contribution of this proposed action to cumulative effects, however, the geographic boundaries of the analysis almost always should be expanded (CEQ, 1997).
+In order to assess the cumulative effects of the proposed Project the geographic scope of this analysis includes the areas between South Lake Worth Inlet (Boynton Beach Inlet) and just north of the Lake Worth Inlet (Port of Palm Beach Inlet) and includes: 1) the northern limit of North Borrow Area 1 (NBA1), approximately 2 miles north of Lake Worth Inlet; 2) the offshore extent is located at the eastern edge of NBA1, in water depths between 40 and 60 feet approximately 2,500 feet offshore of Singer Island; 3) the southern extent is located at South Lake Worth Inlet (R-151), and 4) the inland (western) extent includes the routes from potential upland mines to the Project Area (see Figures 2-4 and 3-1).